Interactive Simulations for Biophysical Chemistry with JSPlotly & GSPlotly

 "D. Pure non-competitive inhibition model."

-1. In this model, the simulation is performed using equal values for Kic and Kiu.
+1. In this model, the simulation is based on equal values for Kic and Kiu.

 "E. Mixed non-competitive inhibition model."

-1. For this model, simply assign different values to Kic and Kiu.
+1. For this model, simply allocate different values for Kic and Kiu.

 Context: